This post may contain affiliate links, from which we earn an income.

 What to See & Do in Rome

-If you’re road tripping through Italy, then 36 hours in Rome is just enough time to see all the important sights, get a flavour of the city and leave feeling like you know Rome, even if just a little bit.
+If you’re road tripping to Italy, then 36 hours in Rome is just enough time to see all the important sights, get a flavour of the city and leave feeling like you know Rome, even if just a little bit.

 You will be busy and on your feet a lot, make sure you take water and tissues (restaurant and cafe loos don’t always provide toilet paper) and wear comfortable shoes!
+Check out this post if you’re wondering what to buy in Italy or want to take souvenirs home with you.

 Day One Afternoon